czech Republic / czechia

 When: July 2005

-Highlights: Charles Bridge and Tower, Church of Our Lady, Tyn Cathedral, Zizkov TV Tower, Powder Tower, Pedalo Riding on Vlatva River, Prague Metro, Prague Castle, Astronomical Clock.
+Highlights: Charles Bridge and Tower, Church of Our Lady, Tyn Cathedral, Zizkov TV Tower, Powder Tower, Pedalo Riding on Vlatva River, Prague Metro, Prague Castle, the oldest working Astronomical Clock in the world.

-My time in Prague was spent doing what many others come to the city to do: sauntering through its maze of cobbled streets, taking photographs of its beautiful architecture, drinking coffee in many of its western-oriented cafes and bobbing on the Vltava River on a pedalo.
-The most remarkable building in the city is the Tyn Cathedral, a Gothic masterpiece with its sharp black spikes which, in my opinion, look like ornate witches' hats.
-The oldest working astronomical clock in the world resides on a wall of Prague City Hall, the Powder Tower on the Charles Bridge and the sleepy Vltava River are all on the itinerary of any visitor to the city and who all, it seemed, wanted to visit these places at the same time as me.
-And this brings me to the Achilles heel of the Prague body: the city's beauty means that it's unavoidable that you'll have to share your treasured moments in this magical city with, seemingly, thousands of others and at the same time.
-Still, you can't have everything.
+My time in Prague was spent doing what many others come to the city to do: wandering through its maze of cobbled streets, taking photographs of its beautiful architecture, drinking coffee in many of its western-oriented cafés and bobbing on the Vltava River on a pedalo.
+The most remarkable building in the city is the Tyn Cathedral, a Gothic masterpiece with its sharp black spikes which, in my opinion, appear not dissimilar from witches' hats.
+The oldest working astronomical clock in the world resides on a wall of Prague City Hall, the Powder Tower on the Charles Bridge and the sleepy Vltava River are all on the itinerary of any visitor to the city and who all, it seemed, wanted to visit these places at exactly the same time as me.
+And this brings me to the Achilles Heel of the Prague body: the city's beauty means that it's unavoidable you'll have no option but to share your treasured moments in this magical city with, seemingly, half of humanity and at the same time.
+It's a sad fact of travel in any renowned European city, from Venice to Barcelona to London to Paris.

 Old Town Square featuring City Hall and Tyn Cathedral.